dtluther/TIL/interview_prep/code_fights/ruby_explanations.md

 end
 ```

-Hope you find that helpful!
+Hope you found that helpful!
 Please let me know if you came up with any alternative ways to solve this problem while maintaining the constraints.